 No indicator for water level

-Right away, our tester found this product easy to operate and use.
+When we tested the Dupray NEAT Steam Cleaner at home, we found it easy to operate and use right away.
 After filling the 40-ounce tank, a glowing icon on the front of the cube turned orange, providing a visual notification that the boiler inside is hard at work.
-In all actuality, it takes about eight minutes to heat the water, which is one minute longer than what is advertised but isn’t a dealbreaker.
+In all actuality, it takes about eight minutes to heat the water, which is one minute longer than advertised but isn’t a dealbreaker.

 Price at time of publish: $190